All individuals noted as hanged, convicted, acquitted, or indicted were absolved by the Connecticut General Assembly on May 25, 2023.

 Tradition tells us some of the Salem victims were secretly retrieved and buried by family.
 However, we do not have even this much to go on regarding Connecticut’s witch trial victims.

 The first record of Alice Young Jr. after her mother’s hanging was for her marriage to Simon Beamon in Windsor in 1654.
+Interestingly, Simon Beamon had testified against two people accused of witchcraft in Springfield, Mary Lewis Parsons and her husband, Hugh Parsons.
+Alice Young Beamon and Simon Beamon resided in Springfield, Massachusetts.
+They raised a sizable family there.

 In 1677, Thomas Beamon, son of Alice Young Beamon and Simon Beamon sued a man for defaming him and his mother.
+The man allegedly said, “his mother was a witch and he looked like one.”

 There’s a lot of speculation about who Alice Young may have been and where she may have been born, and where she may have married John, whether she was a healer.
 None of this has been confirmed.

-Mary Johnson of Wethersfield, hanged 1648
+Mary Johnson of Wethersfield, hanged for alleged witchcraft, 1648

 Mary Johnson of Wethersfield was a servant who was accused of witchcraft in 1648 and was pressured by Reverend Samuel Stone to confess.
 When she eventually did, she said that she was discontented and asked a devil to come and do chores for her.
 This devil cleared her hearth and drove hogs out of her master’s field.
 Johnson also confessed to murdering a child and to “uncleanness” with men and devils.
 She was not known to have any heirs when the accusation was lodged and is not known to have been pregnant.
 She was convicted December 7th, 1648, and hanged in Hartford shortly after6.